 Q: I feel ill.
 Is there a doctor in the house?

 A: Yes!
-Our health care team of registered nurses, doctors and psychiatrists are here to provide services that positively influence your health and well-being.
+Our health care team of registered nurses and doctors are here to provide services that positively influence your health and well-being.
 We can also connect you to the most appropriate support services.
 Our services include, but are not limited to, doctor clinics, immunizations, sexual health and first aid.
 And our registered nurses are available to answer your health concerns and questions.

 Morning and afternoon doctor clinics are offered daily for students and employees as well as their families.
 You can book an appointment with one of our doctors to address medical needs such as medication prescription renewals, acute illness, regular check-ups, injuries and specialist referrals.
 You can also book the following services for a fee: